Last revised: January 2024

 GCC’s primary purposes are to (a) support professional development and growth of individual members who are providing career and professional development for graduate students and postdoctoral scholars; and (b) provide international leadership for the profession, serving as a voice and advocate for graduate-level and postdoctoral career and professional development.

 SECTION 3.1.
 Non-Discrimination.
 GCC seeks to promote diversity and ensure equal opportunity and inclusion of all individuals in the membership, leadership, and activities of GCC regardless of sex, race, age, ethnicity, sexual orientation, gender-identify, religion, creed, health, or socioeconomic status, race, color, religion, ancestry, national origin, sex, pregnancy, age, disability, marital status, familial status, sexual orientation, veteran status, or source of income, or other protected status.

-Full Members and are eligible to:
+Full Members are eligible to:

-propose policy initiatives to the Board of Directors;
+propose policy initiatives to the Executive Committee;

-vote for members of the Board of Directors;
+vote for members of the Executive Committee;

 vote on amendments to the Bylaws;

-attend the annual meeting and regional meetings;
+attend the annual conference and regional meetings;

 receive full access to GCC materials and website; and